y-matsuda97/agent_simple/base_rule.md

 * **Prioritize new features in Python 3.11.**
 * **When explaining code, provide clear logical explanations.**
 * **When making suggestions, explain the rationale and potential trade-offs.**
-* **If code examples span multiple files, clearly indicate the file name.**
+* **If code examples span multiple files, clearly indicate the file names.**
 * **Do not over-engineer solutions.
-Strive for simplicity and maintainability while still being efficient.**
+Strive for simplicity and maintainability while remaining efficient.**
 * **Favor modularity, but avoid over-modularization.**
 * **Use the most modern and efficient libraries when appropriate, but justify their use and ensure they don't add unnecessary complexity.**
 * **When providing solutions or examples, ensure they are self-contained and executable without requiring extensive modifications.**